Did you know one of the most widely used chemicals in the United States is…

 What kind of cancer does Zantac cause?

 Thousands of people have taken ranitidine products for years to address heartburn and other stomach conditions.
 Unfortunately, sustained exposure to NDMA increases the risk of developing cancer.
-Researchers found individuals who used Zantac and other ranitidine medications were more at risk for diagnosis for the following cancers:
+As of May 2021, The Carlson Law Firm is representing clients who have suffered the following types of cancer after taking Zantac:

 - Liver Cancer